-6B.4.3.
+6H.4.3.
 General:

 - a) Design.
 All Affordable Housing Units must be comparable in initial construction quality and exterior design to the unrestricted dwelling units.
-However, nothing in this Section 6B is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b) Mix of housing types.
-The mix of bedrooms in the Affordable Housing Units shall, insofar as practicable, be the same as the mix of bedrooms in all units in the Subdistrict.
+However, nothing in this Section 6H is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law. - b) Mix of housing types.
+The total number of bedrooms in the Affordable Housing Units shall, insofar as practicable, be proportionate to the total number of bedrooms in all units in the Subdistrict.
+Clarify the text - c) The Affordable Housing Units must have the same access and terms of use to all on-site amenities and services as other occupants in the same Subdistrict. - d) Timing.
+All Affordable Housing Units must be constructed and occupied not later than concurrently with construction and occupancy of unrestricted units.
+For any development that is approved in phases, the proportion of Affordable Housing Units shall be consistent across all phases.